jamesh46/Quantum-Support-Vector-Machines-Research/README.md

 ### 4. Scalability and Future Directions

 - While this project focuses on DLP-based data as a proof of concept, QSVMs hold promise for a variety of **complex classification tasks** ranging from genomic analysis to secure communications.
-- Ongoing work involves **optimizing circuit designs** to mitigate quantum noise and enhance real-device performance, essential steps for scaling to genuine quantum hardware.
+- Ongoing work involves **optimising circuit designs** to mitigate quantum noise and enhance real-device performance, essential steps for scaling to genuine quantum hardware.

 ## Table of Contents